soundofives/worldbuilding/Locations/15k/15k/Personalities/PCs/Muck.md

 #### Completed Rolls

 - A view out of the balcony of Fraz' fortress in Hallow Heart.
 A scar on your chest.
 Yrah next to you.
+- A scene at the Carnival l'Morai.
+You meet Amelia the Vampire.
+She falls in love.

 # Memories
 - Your time as a young boy outside of Sinisa.
 You were close to nature and the animals.